brambolt/gradle-patching/README.md

-This is a simple convenience plugin that wraps Google's `diffutils` library.
+A Gradle plugin for creating and applying patch files using the Google `diffutils` library.